By Professor Tony Attwood and Dr Michelle Garnett

 Where to Now?

-There will be a webcast Succeeding with Autistic Teenagers, presented by Michelle and Tony on the 3rd of March.
-The webcast will include a section on gaming addiction for autistic adolescents, the psychological, emotional and physical changes for autistic teenagers, self-identity, issues such as managing a meltdown and sleep, friendship, sexuality and gender identity and preparation for employment.
-For more information on the webcast, please go to:
+We recommend our online course Succeeding with Autistic Teenagers, which includes a section on gaming addiction for autistic adolescents, the psychological, emotional and physical changes for autistic teenagers, self-identity, issues such as managing a meltdown and sleep, friendship, sexuality and gender identity and preparation for employment.

 APA (2022) Diagnostic and Statistical Manual of Mental Disorders-5 Text Revision.
 American Psychiatric Association